apoelstra/rust-jsonrpc/README.md

 }
 serde_struct_impl!(MyStruct, elem1, elem2, elem3 <- "alternate name for elem3");
 ```
+When encoding, the field will be given its alternate name if one is
+present.
+Otherwise the ordinary name is used.

 There is also a variant of this for enums representing structures that might
 have one of a few possible forms.
 For example